duckietown/book-opmanual-duckiedrone/src/rpi-power/instructions.md

 The UBEC comes with a black connector which you can plug into your newly soldered pins.

-While you could directly solder the UBEC to the pi hat, using the pins provides a plug and play feature when needing to disassemble the drone.
-Also allowing the user to test motors while not having the pi drain power from them.
+While you could directly solder the UBEC to the Pi Hat, using the pins provides a plug and play feature when needing to disassemble the drone.
+Also allowing the user to test motors while not having the Raspberry Pi drain power from them.

 ```{attention}
 Make sure to plug in the conector correctly with red wire on 5v and black wire respectively on GND.
 Leaving the last pin hole on the UBEC connector free.